usnistgov/simprocesd/README.md

 ## License
-Sim-PROCESD and all of it's associated projects are in the public domain (see License).
+SimPROCESD and all of it's associated projects are in the public domain (see License).
 For more information and to provide feedback, please open an issue, submit a pull-request, or email the point of contact (above).

 ## Citing this software